2015 Beirut bombings: Perpetrator

 ISIL had reportedly assumed responsibility for the blasts, saying two Palestinians and a Syrian had carried out the attacks.
 In a post from an unspecified Twitter account, the group said that they perpetrated one of the attacks, noting that its agents blew up a bike with explosives in the middle of a street.
 While not mentioning the third bomber, the group's claim, as translated, reportedly read in part: "Let the Shiite apostates know that we will not rest until we take revenge in the name of the Prophet."
 An internet statement on an unspecified site reportedly further stated the "soldiers of the Caliphate" perpetrated the attack.

 On November 26, Al-Manar reported that a team of Syrian and Hezbollah agents had killed Abdul-Salam Hendawi, suspected of smuggling the two bombers into Lebanon from Raqqa, during an assault in Homs Governorate.
 It did not report when this took place.

 Reactions

 Domestic

 Acting President and Prime Minister Tammam Salam declared a day of national mourning for 13 November.
+He said the bombings were "unjustifiable," and called for government unity against "plans to create strife" in the country.
+Interior Minister Nouhad Machnouk echoed the condemnation and added "we will not be lenient in apprehending those behind these attacks."

-Loyalty to the Resistance Bloc's Secretary-General Hassan Nasrallah said that such incidents only increase "our determination to fight" in the Syrian Civil War and that the goal of the attack "is to put pressure on Hezbollah [to withdraw from Syria], but they know very well these bombings will not benefit them at all.
+Loyalty to the Resistance Bloc's Secretary-General Hassan Nasrallah's assistant, Hussein Khalil, said: "What happened here is a crime...this battle against terrorists will continue and it is a long war between us."
+Nasrallah himself later said that such incidents only increase "our determination to fight" in the Syrian Civil War and that the goal of the attack "is to put pressure on Hezbollah [to withdraw from Syria], but they know very well these bombings will not benefit them at all.
 This will have the opposite effect."